 Archive for the ‘Academy Opportunity’ Category

-If a trip to a science museum fits within your summer plans, submit the online application so we can process you on your preferred visit date.
+If a trip to a science museum fits within your summer plans, submit the online application for either preK-12 schools or youth-serving organizations such as summer camps and youth development programs, so we can process you on your preferred visit date.

 You can bring a group of kids on either weekdays or weekends, except on or around holidays.

 And remember, admission rates are a healthy discount off general admission!

 Note that to attend a show in the Planetarium, you need to reserve seats in advance, and children must be at least 7 years old.

 When you apply, you have the option to request seats in either the 11:30am or 1:30pm showing of the Planetarium show playing to the general public that date.
 On weekdays, we’ll be playing Dark Universe, which comes with an Educator Guide!

 You’ll notice visit dates are still available through May 2014, if the school year works better for your group.
 Rest assured there will be plenty to do on a field trip!